DessertBoy/TwitterBot/README.md

 This is a personal project.
 I decided to share it with the public in case anybody would like to create something similar and is looking for a reference or base.
 I have included links to the documentation for the libraries I used.

-**Note:** The UnitTest.py is not needed for anything.
+**Note:** UnitTest.py is not necessary for anything to work.
 It was created/used for testing purposes.

 # Requirements
 1. Have basic/intermediate knowledge of Python.